 Pursue Strategic New Ventures

 To create new opportunities for students, faculty and staff into the future, the provost pursues new ventures that align with William & Mary’s strengths and objectives.
 These new ventures will expand and diversify the university's revenue streams through creative partnerships across sectors such as education, government and business.

 Foster a Culture of Well-Being, Transparency & Inclusion

 Collaboration, transparency and mutual respect are key components of the provost’s leadership style.
 Seeking active engagement with a diverse range of faculty, students and staff, the provost strives to co-create an academic culture that is high quality while also being supportive of one another’s well-being and success.

 The provost's leadership team is composed of the deans of William & Mary's five schools and University Libraries; the vice provosts for Academic & International Affairs and for Research & Graduate/Professional Studies; the senior associate provost for Planning & New Ventures; the associate provost and university registrar; the chief compliance officer; and the ombuds team.

-Working with the deans, the provost is responsible for academic planning, curricular and educational policy matters, including inauguration of new programs and faculty development.
+Working with the academic deans, the provost is responsible for academic and research planning, faculty development and curricular and educational policy matters, including inauguration of new programs.
 The provost works closely with the faculty leadership, meeting routinely with both the Faculty Assembly and the Faculty Assembly Executive Committee.
-He is also the primary administrative contact for the Professional and Professional Faculty Assembly.
+She is also the primary administrative contact for the Professional and Professional Faculty Assembly.